 Have you ever wanted to write a how-to book?
 Need some advice?
 Well, you've come to the right place my friend!

-I also following these tips when writing my e-books.
+I also following these tips when writing e-books.

-These tips apply to writing all types of how-to books, not only photography books, which is my book specialty.
+These tips apply to writing all types of how-to books, not only photography and photography/travel books.

 2 – Know where you are going.
 Before you start, have a detailed outline (which may change).
 If you don’t know where you are going, how are you going to get there?